Octahedral developing of knot complement II: Ptolemy coordinates and applications: Introduction

+The second formula is computing the cusp shape of boundary-parabolic representation which is defined as the longitude translation divided by the meridian translation, and determines the Euclidean structure of the cusp cross-section if $\rho$ is the holonomy of a complete hyperbolic metric.
+In the study of the Volume conjecture, another cusp shape formula was also obtained by Y. Yokota~\cite{yokota_cusp_2016}, that is given in terms of the Hessian of volume potential function.
+For now, it seems unclear whether our cusp shape formula can be obtained in a similar way.

-In Section \ref{sec:deco}, we recall how one construct a section $\phi$ for a general 3-manifold.
-Precisely, we present how Ptolemy coordinates are computed from a pseudo-developing map.
-In Section \ref{sec:main}, we present explicit Ptolemy coordinates for the ideal triangulations $\Tcal_4$ and $\Tcal_5$ in terms of $z$- and $w$-variables, respectively.
-A computation will be carried out by two steps.
-We first compute Ptolemy coordinates for each ideal octahedron and then glue them compatibly.
-In Sections \ref{sec:obs} and \ref{sec:app}, we prove the diagrammatic formulas that we mentioned earlier.
+We organize the paper as follows.
+In Section~\ref{sec:deco}, we recall how Ptolemy coordinates are computed from a pseudo-developing map in general.
+In Section~\ref{sec:main}, we present explicit Ptolemy coordinates for our case in terms of $z$- and $w$-variables.
+This will be done in two steps: we first compute Ptolemy coordinates for each ideal octahedron and then glue them compatibly.
+In Sections~\ref{sec:obs} and \ref{sec:wirtgen}, we prove the diagrammatic formulas that we mentioned above.

+For simplicity of exposition, we restrict our attention to knots in $S^3$.
+However, most of the discussions in this paper also work for links in $S^3$.
+For example, the obstuction class and the longitude for a link are established by multiplying $\sigma(c_i)$ (Theorem \ref{thm:obs}) and adding $\lambda(c_i)$ (Theorem \ref{thm:longitude}) whenever the crossing is under-passed along the corresponding link-component, since they are defined only link-component-wisely.